 Metrics Guide

-Monitoring system metrics is an important part of maintaining a healthy Deepgram on-prem deployment.
+Monitoring system metrics is an important part of maintaining a healthy Deepgram self-hosted deployment.
 Metrics can also aid in decision making around scaling and performance concerns.
 To this end, Deepgram services publish a variety of metrics on exposed endpoints that you can query to determine system health.

 Deepgram API